Audio tape specifications: Compact audio cassettes

 The tape in a compact audio cassette is nominally 1/8 inch but actually slightly wider (3.81 mm).
 The small mass of the spools and mechanism generally allows thinner tape to be used than is practical with reel-to-reel.

 The thickest tape normally used in cassettes is about 16-18 μm in thickness, and is used in C60 cassettes and in shorter lengths such as the C46.
 As the standard tape speed for a compact cassette is 1+7/8 in/s and a C60 cassette records 30 minutes per side, a C60 cassette in theory holds 281 1/4 ft (85.73 m) of tape.
-In practice there is some variation, for example Maxell quote their C60s as being 90 m in length.
+In practice, there is some variation, for example, Maxell quotes their C60s as being 90 m in length.

-Tape about 11 or 12 μm in thickness is used in C90 cassettes, and also for those intermediate between a C60 and a C90, for example the C74 produced specifically for recording a standard length CD.
+Tape about 11 or 12 μm in thickness is used in C90 cassettes, and also for those intermediate between a C60 and a C90, for example, the C74 produced specifically for recording a standard length CD.

 A cassette longer than a C90, such as a C120, must use even thinner tape at around 9 μm.
 Many equipment manufacturers discourage the use of these longer cassettes, partly because the tape is so fragile, and also because of the difficulty of providing optimum recording over an extended range of tape thicknesses (thinner tape is more prone to "print through" echo).

-TDK marketed an even longer play cassette which played for 90 minutes per side.
+TDK marketed an even longer play cassette, which played for 90 minutes per side.
 Using 6 μm thick tape, the D-C180 tape was so thin, it was translucent.
-The size was not very popular, because only well set up machines could record and play it without the tape jamming.
+The size was not very popular, because only well-set-up machines could record and play it without the tape jamming.
 Further, the playback signal was so low that it compromised the calibration of Dolby noise reduction systems.
 Most users considered that the size was only suitable for speech.
-Having said that: the size was available for many years, though only sold in relatively small numbers.
+The size was available for many years, though only sold in relatively small numbers.
 A TDK D-C240 tape was proposed but never made it to the manufacturing stage.

 Microcassettes

 Although the microcassette uses tape thinner than the C90 compact cassette (the width is the same), much of its reduced size comes from using shorter tapes at slower recording speeds.
 The original standard MC60 microcassette contained 43.2 m of tape for 30 minutes recording per side at 2.4 cm/s (about ^{15}⁄_{16} ips, making it half the standard speed of a compact cassette).
 Most recorders also provide a slower speed of 1.2 cm/s, doubling the recording time but with poor sound quality.
-The only other common sizes are the MC30 with half the length of slightly thicker tape, and the MC90 with 50% more tape length then the MC60, and correspondingly thinner tape.
+The only other common sizes are the MC30 with half the length of slightly thicker tape, and the MC90, with 50% more tape length than the MC60, and correspondingly thinner tape.